MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

      3) For each group, classify stays by LOS: same-day (0 days), one night (1 day), multi-night (>1 day), and compute each category as a percent of total visits.

 - Insights Gained:
-     - The top hospital is a great representation of the national percentage for LOS across same day, one night, and multi night metrics.
+     - The top hospital is a great representation of the national percentage for LOS across same-day, one-night, and multi-night metrics.
      - Top hospital: 6.13% same-day, 65.70% one-night, 28.16% multi-night from 2,592 visits.
      - Nationally: 7.29% same-day, 63.51% one-night, 29.20% multi-night from 262,664 visits.
      - The top hospital performs fewer same-day and fewer multi-night stays than average, with a heavier tilt toward one-night admissions.